-This chapter describes how, at the beginning of 2003, the PPBS and its Army counterpart, the Planning, Programming, Budgeting, and Execution System (PPBES), help acquire, allocate, and manage resources for military functions.
-Prescribed by Army Regulation 1-1, the PPBES makes up the Army component of the Department of Defense (DOD) Planning, Programming, and Budgeting System (PPBS) governed by DOD Directive 7045.14 and DOD Instruction 7045.7.
-This account describes the PPBES in relation to its parent PPBS.
-It lays out the responsibilities of Army officials-for overseeing the PPBES, for managing the several phases of its process, and for performing PPBES-related operational tasks.
-Next, the chapter highlights principal forums and other key characteristics of the DOD PPBS and then the Army PPBES.
-After displaying a graphic representation of the system's recurring events and organizational structure, the chapter concludes with a phase-by-phase discussion of the system's biennial process.
+This chapter describes how, at the beginning of 2005, the DOD Planning, Programming, Budgeting, and Execution (PPBE) process and the Army PPBE process acquire, allocate, and manage resources for military functions.
+Prescribed by Army Regulation 1-1, the Army PPBE process is a component of the Department of Defense (DOD) PPBE process governed by DOD Directive 7045.14 and DOD Instruction 7045.7.
+This account describes the Army PPBE process in relation to its parent DOD PPBE process.
+It lays out the responsibilities of Army officials for overseeing Army PPBE, for managing the several phases of its process, and for performing PPBE-related operational tasks.
+Next, the chapter highlights principal forums and other key characteristics of the DOD PPBE process and then the Army PPBE process.
+After displaying a graphic representation of the process recurring events and organizational structure, the chapter concludes with a phase-by-phase discussion of the biennial process.